Understanding Charity Tax Deductions: What You Need to Know

 What about online fundraising and charitable tax deductions?

 In the age of crowdfunding, it has never been easier to support your favorite charity.
 Technology has changed the way people all over the world help others.
-Lending a digital hand to those in need is now effortless, and finding the best charities to donate to takes no time.
+Lending a digital hand to those in need is now effortless, and finding the best public charities to donate to takes no time.

 Keep in mind that if you are donating to a personal GoFundMe fundraiser, versus one hosted by a 501(c)(3) non-profit organization, your donation may not be tax-deductible.
 Generally, donations made to a personal GoFundMe fundraiser are considered personal gifts and may not be tax-deductible.

 Only donations made to GoFundMe charity fundraisers are guaranteed to be eligible for tax deduction in the US, UK, Canada, Ireland, and Australia.
-Our charity partner, PayPal Giving Fund, will automatically issue tax receipts for such donations—not GoFundMe.
+Our charity partner, PayPal Giving Fund, will automatically issue tax receipts for such donations, not GoFundMe.

 5 charitable donations tax deduction tips you should know

 Now, if you want to make the most of your charitable contributions, you’ll want to keep these charity tax deduction rules in mind.
+A little tax preparation can go a long way when it comes to reducing income tax deductions.

 1. Time your donation correctly